-- Lastly, pour in the milk and egg mixture and use the fork to fold ingredients together.
-Don't overmix - the dough will form quite quickly and shouldn't be one complete, perfectly round ball of dough.
+- Pour in the milk and egg mixture into the butter and flour mixture.
+Use a spatula to fold ingredients together.
+Don't overmix – the dough will form quite quickly and shouldn't be one complete, perfectly round ball of dough.

 - Use a large knife to cut the dough into 8 wedges and transfer the wedges to the baking sheet with about an inch of space in between each wedge.

 - Use a pastry brush to lightly dust off any excess flour.
 Top scones with sanding sugar, if using.

 - Bake for 10-12 minutes depending on your oven, until the top is just slightly golden in colour.